automat/sketch-context2d/README.md

 You shouldnt create visual-systems for data-representation in Sketch, verify them afterwards by implementing a defined style with actual data and hope it won't break.
 Creating those systems is also about edge-cases: What happens if the actual data isn't as interesting as expected?
 How can extreme values be handled?
 In which cases does it make sense to break the rule-set and establish a new one?
 Those questions should be part of the design process.

 We find solutions by constantly switching between design and implementation.
-I think this process can be unified and happen in a shared environment, right within Sketch and using your own preferred code toolset.
+I think this process can be unified and happen in a shared environment, right within Sketch and using our own preferred code toolset.

 ##Usage